 - A lower deductible results in a higher premium.
 If you are financially stable, paying a higher premium won’t be a hardship.

-- You pay lower out-of-pocket than you would otherwise.
+- You pay lower out-of-pocket expenses than you would otherwise, when you file a claim.

 When making a decision about your homeowners insurance deductible, there are variables to consider.
 Here are some general tips: